adelsz/pgtyped/README.md

 Works with PostgreSQL and TypeScript.

 ### Features:
-1. Automatically generates types for parameters/results of SQL queries of any complexity
+1. Automatically generates types for parameters/results of SQL queries of any complexity.
 2. Generate query types as you write them using watch mode.
 3. Useful parameter interpolation helpers for arrays and objects.
+4. No need to define your DB schema in TypeScript, your running DB is the live source of type data.

 ### Example: